Markuss-B/sensor-courier/src/SensorCourier/README.md

 # Other features
 - Configurable to run batch jobs at a specified interval.
 - Can run as a console application or docker container.
-- Can be configured to monitor for changes in the source database and write to the target database instead of running batch jobs.
-Can be configured to do both.

 # Supported target databases
 - MySql